facebook/react/docs/contributing/how-to-contribute.md

 ### What Next?

 You may be interested in watching [this short video](https://www.youtube.com/watch?v=wUpPsEcGsg8) (26 mins) which gives an introduction on how to contribute to React.

-If you're interested specifically in the React event system, there is also [another video](https://www.youtube.com/watch?v=dRo_egw7tBc) (66 mins) which gives a deep dive into it.
-To learn more about the design principles guiding the development of React, [read the next section](/react/contributing/design-principles.html).
+Read the next sections to learn more about [understanding the codebase](/react/contributing/codebase-overview.html), and the [design principles](/react/contributing/design-principles.html) guiding the development of React.